mnrojas2/DiaBloS/docs/source/examples.rst

     #) A Step up block with amplitude :math:`[1.5, 2.0]` delayed in :math:`5` seconds.
     #) Another Step up block with amplitude :math:`[1.0, 0.5]` and no delay.
-    #) A Sumator block to add the outputs of both blocks.
+    #) An Adder block to add the outputs of both blocks.
-    #) Another Sumator block to subtract the output of the previous block with the output of the Integrator block.
+    #) Another Adder block to subtract the output of the previous block with the output of the Integrator block.
-    #) An Integrator block using the RK45 method to obtain the integration of the Sumator's output with initial conditions set in :math:`[0.0, 0.0]`.
+    #) An Integrator block using the RK45 method to obtain the integration of the Adder's output with initial conditions set in :math:`[0.0, 0.0]`.
     #) A Scope block to observe the result of the operation.